skillab-project/digital-transformation-policymaker/future-technology-trends-identifier/README.md

 - **LLM-based Technology Extraction**
   Each chunk is processed through a local or remote LLM (e.g., Mistral via Ollama/OpenWebUI).
 Output is structured JSON listing technologies, domains, occupations, and confidence scores.
 - **Job-based Processing**
   Long analyses run asynchronously.
-Each request returns a `job_id`, which can be polled until the analysis is complete.
-  Long analyses run asynchronously.
 Each request is user-linked via an optional `user_id` and returns a `job_id`, which can be polled until the analysis is complete.
 - **JSON Storage**
   Results are stored as a human-readable `.analysis.json` or `.policy.json` files in `/storage`.